Dominique Grubisa is a practising legal practitioner with more than 22 years of experience.

 Strategy: DGI Graduate, Andrew bought a $500,000 property in the beachside suburb of Rosebud, Victoria and decided to renovate the existing house at the front & do a 1:2 land subdivision.

-Result: After subdividing the existing land and constructing a new home in the backyard and renovating the existing house, Andrew projects he will make a potential profit of $250,000.
+Result: Andrew subdivided the existing land, constructed a new home in the backyard and renovated the existing house.
+Based on comparable sales in the area, Andrew would be expecting to make a profit of $250,000.

 Location: GOLD COAST, QUEENSLAND